r7b7/scalable-system-design/papers/redis.md

 “Dev” and “Ops” should have worked together as “DevOps” and tested failover and recovery together and figured out how to configure application in such a way that it could harness the full capabilities of the underlying system like Redis.

-If you followed my previous post (which I hope you did else none of the stuff we are discussing here would make sense), you would remember how connected the Redis Cluster to a SpringBoot Application.
+If you followed Part-1 (which I hope you did else none of the stuff we are discussing here would make sense), you would remember how we connected the Redis Cluster to a SpringBoot Application.

 In that setup, if we were to bring a slave node down and switch to our application’s console, we would notice nothing.